View a few case studies of RTA successes since 2003.

 RTA championed the completion of 540 in western Wake County and the acceleration of 540 in southern Wake County, serving as the lead private sector lobbying organization for both segments.

-RTA has been there for nearly 2 decades, and our advocacy has been continuous.
+RTA has been there for more than two decades in the sustained focus on completing this vital multimodal turnpike freeway.
 We issued an early report on the viability of tolls to accelerate 540.
-We organized advocacy efforts for a meeting about the Toll 147 Triangle Expressway within Research Triangle Park more than ten years ago.
-We ran or supported multiple pieces of legislation needed for turnpike implementation.
+We organized advocacy efforts for a meeting about the Toll 147 Triangle Expressway within Research Triangle Park 20 years ago.
+We supported multiple pieces of legislation needed for turnpike implementation and success for 540 in western Wake County.

-The existing section of 540 between Holly Springs and Research Triangle Park is exceeding projections – traffic counts, transponder usage, and overall revenue are higher than anticipated.
+The initial section of 540 between Holly Springs and Research Triangle Park has continued to exceed projections, with traffic counts, transponder usage, and overall revenue higher than anticipated.

 RTA has been the leading proponent of a bus rapid transit (BRT) network in this market for ten years.
 Informed by a series of RTA Leadership Briefings and Tours as well as RTA volunteer and staff research, we pushed our transportation partners to consider the development of bus rapid transit elements in County-level transit plans.